Suryasgithub1/YouTube-Clone-ReactJs/README.md

-**This is a basic clone of YouTube, with all the features of the sidebar, search Box, and videos showing and playing.**
+**This YouTube clone offers a familiar layout with a sidebar, dynamic searching, and has all the basic functionality of the original domain **
 **Built With**

 This project was built using these technologies.